 So don’t panic and don’t be afraid to seek help – after all, you won’t be the only estate agent who is struggling online.
 Whether your business is struggling to attract leads or just traffic, to begin with, we are here to help.

-Now we’re halfway through 2019, we’ve seen some trends arise when it comes to the online world.
+Now we’re halfway through 2022, we’ve seen some trends arise when it comes to the online world.
 However, with these trends come issues, especially if you’re not 100% sure what you’re doing.
-Facebook changes and Google algorithm updates are hard to predict and can often happen without prior warning, which makes it a difficult job for even the most experienced marketers to keep up to date with.
+Facebook changes and Google algorithm updates are hard to predict and can often happen without prior warning, which makes it a difficult job for even the most experienced marketers to keep up to date.
 Even with all of these more technically advanced changes happening, there are still some very common estate agency problems we’re seeing.

 If you think you’re struggling with anything mentioned below – or anything we’ve not covered for that matter – Property Webmasters are on hand to offer help.
 Book a free one-to-one session to find out if we can help you overcome the obstacles you’re facing online.

 Want some FREE advice on property marketing?
 Chat with a property marketing expert today.

 One of the most common problems we see when we look at estate agency websites is that they’re old fashioned and out of date.
 If you don’t know how to bring your business into the modern world, don’t panic.
 To do this day, we still see websites that look fatigued, are hard to navigate and aren’t mobile responsive.
 Although your website design may have been at the top of its game when it was first done, it may not be what is considered best practice in 2020.

 Having an outdated website could potentially be harming your business for many reasons.
 Let’s think about your own experience when searching online.
 If you’re browsing online but land on a website that has a tired look about it, you’re going to jump to conclusions and assume that the company itself isn’t up to scratch.